Cinema operator Cineworld's profit doubles

-British cinema operator Cineworld Group Plc's (CINE.L) full-year pretax earnings more than doubled, boosted by its purchase of the theater business of Poland's Cinema City International in 2014.
+British cinema operator Cineworld Group Plc's (CINE.L) full-year pretax earnings more than doubled, boosted by its purchase of the theatre business of Poland's Cinema City International in 2014.

 Cineworld expects 2015 to be a strong year with big releases including the Bond film "Spectre", the fourth and final Hunger Games movie "The Hunger Games: Mockingjay Part 2" and the latest Star Wars film "Star Wars: Episode VII", lined up.